MARIE CURTIS PARK PAVILION

 - Horizontal Ipe wood siding

-- Spanish cedar doors and windows
+- Spanish cedar windows & doors

 - Recycled white Carrara marble wall panels

-- Prefinished white metal soffits
+- White pre-finished metal soffits

-- Green roofs complete with skylights
+- Green roofs + skylights

 GENERAL PROGRAM: